 Fair enough.
 Keep it to nine holes or stretch it to 18?

 No one will put up a fuss if you're playing football for 90 minutes.
 A five-hour golf excursion might raise some eyebrows.
 If the course is open and things are moving, forward on, but chances are you won't be the only group out.
 Pray for 18, prepare for nine.

 Do we have the green light to enjoy some spirits on the course?

 By no means are we advocating getting liquored up, yet there's nothing wrong with dabbling in the spirits.
 (True story: The Pilgrims and Wampanoag Indians shared a Thermos filled a spiked cider.
 Look it up.)
 It will likely be a tad nippy out; putting that beer coat on is almost a matter of health.

 Any other suggestions?

 Thanksgiving dinner conversation occasionally gets schismatic, especially in these times, so table any political discourse during your round.
 Rolling back the ball should be the most divisive topic broached; even then, proceed with caution (particularly if your family member works for the USGA).

-Thanksgiving is period of recognizing your blessings.
-While both the game and your family are prone to try you crazy, you're a lucky bastard to have them in your life.
+Thanksgiving is a period of recognizing your blessings.
+While both the game and your family are prone to drive you crazy, you're a lucky bastard to have them in your life.
 Savor this opportunity to bring both together.